MtheTeacher/MNIST-Neural-Network-Explorer/about.md

 ## 2. Core Features

 - **Interactive Model Configuration:** Visually add or remove layers, set the number of neurons, and choose activation functions.
-- **Advanced Hyperparameter Tuning:** Adjust learning rates, select from various learning rate schedules, and set epoch counts and batch sizes.
+- **Advanced Hyperparameter Tuning:** Adjust learning rates, select from various learning rate schedules, set epoch counts and batch sizes, and apply regularization like Dropout.
 - **Real-Time Training Visualization:** Watch your model's accuracy and loss evolve epoch-by-epoch with dynamic, easy-to-read charts.
 - **Run Comparison:** Train multiple models with different configurations and compare their performance side-by-side.
+- **Pruning & Fine-Tuning:** Take a large, trained model and make it smaller and more efficient through weight pruning, then fine-tune it to recover accuracy.
 - **Two Modes of Interactive Testing:**
     1.  **Draw Your Own:** Test your model's capabilities on digits you draw yourself.
     2.  **MNIST Test Set:** Validate your model against unseen images from the official MNIST test dataset using a simple drag-and-drop interface.